bluescarni/mppp/doc/installation.rst

 Additionally, `CMake <https://cmake.org/>`__ is the build system used by mp++ and it must also be available when installing from source (the minimum required version is 3.8).

-.. rubric:: Footnotes

-.. [#f1] The Intel compiler is also occasionally tested, but it is not part of the continuous
-     integration setup.

 Installation from source
 ------------------------